Postgraduate Taught Admissions

 The Application Process

-The 2018-19 application process will open in November 2017.
-Applicants must complete an online application form and submit ALL required supporting documentation listed below no later than 31st May 2018.
+Applicants for the 2019/10 academic year should complete an online application form and submit ALL required supporting documentation listed below from November 2018 and no later than 31st May 2018.
 We encourage students to apply in advance of this final deadline.

 All applications for the LLM programmes must be submitted online.